Domistro16/scorecard-frontend/README.md

 * Node.js v18+
 * A wallet (e.g. MetaMask)
 * An API endpoint (for score data and Pinata uploads)
-* Deployed smart contract address and ABI
+* Deployed NFT Contract Address and ABI

 ### Install Dependencies